 Data collection hardware can be extremely expensive.
 Some aspects of data collection hardware like reliability, repeatability, reproducibility and accuracy are non-negotiable: Hardware incapable of satisfying these preliminary requirements must be avoided at all costs.
 The good news is that you might not need that shiny high-end system for your application after all.
 Lab-grade sensors for a shop floor data collection system are often unnecessary.

 3. Your Setup Matters

 Sensor placement is at the root of most measurement inaccuracies.
 For instance, when trying to measure fluid temperature in a pipe, you must consider the time lag between the fluid temperature change and when the sensor registers it.
-The fluid has to heat up or cool down the pipe, and depending on thickness and airflow over the pipe, you can get delayed or inaccurate readings.
+The fluid has to heat up or cool down the pipe and, depending on thickness and airflow over the pipe, you can get delayed or inaccurate readings.
 Although sensors are wonderful devices, they are not smart – measuring is all they do.

 The way signals get to data collection systems also matters, mostly because noise can be an issue.
 Signal noise can be a result of many factors, including loose connectors and electromagnetic emissions.
-If the signal level is not that high, it become a challenge.
-Fortunately, routing measurement cables separately from control or power cables limits some of these errors.
+If the signal level is not that high, it can become a challenge.
+Fortunately, routing measurement cables separately from control or power cables limits these errors.

 4. Know Your Data

 Trust your data.
 If your data does not make sense, there is a good chance something is wrong.
-More often than not, the issue is either with the system you are collecting the data from, or the data collection system itself.
+More often than not, the issue is either with the system you are collecting the data from or the data collection system itself.
 But do not be fooled.
 Avoid interpretations that make insensible data look normal or justified.
 Confirmation bias is your number one enemy, so always play devil’s advocate.

 5. Keep Your Data Close, but Your Data Collection System Closer